Segment of a 1749 Map by Edward Hyrne

 Southport is listed in the National Register of Historic Places.
 The town has been observing Independence Day since 1795 and annually hosts the official North Carolina 4th of July celebration.

-Recent years have seen an influx of retirees moving to the area around Southport, however, the population of the town itself has remained at about 2500.
+Recent years have seen an influx of retirees moving to the area around Southport, however, the population of the town itself has remained at about 2,800.
 Many homes in town have been renovated and add to the charm of our seaside village.
-It is the desire of the society to maintain the historical integrity of our community and we shall continue to encourage the establishment of a Historical Preservation Commission.
+It is the desire of the society to maintain the historical integrity of our community.
 This would ensure that future generations will continue to enjoy what makes our little corner of the North Carolina coast so special.